jasonmccallister/vscode-dagger/README.md

 ### 📝 Save as VS Code Tasks
 Convert function calls into reusable tasks.
 Automatically updates `.vscode/tasks.json`.

+### 🤖 AI-Powered Documentation
+Ask questions about Dagger docs directly in VS Code with Copilot using `@dagger`.

+### ⚙️ CLI Management
+Install, update, or uninstall the Dagger CLI with one click.
+Supports macOS, Linux, and Windows.

 ### 🏗️ Project Initialization
 Start new Dagger projects or work with existing ones.
 Includes an interactive setup wizard.

 ### 🛠️ Development Workflow
 Use `dagger develop`, manage modules, and run commands with proper environment setup in the IDE.

-### 🤖 AI-Powered Documentation (Experimental)
-Search Dagger docs directly in VS Code.

 ## Getting Started